ThirteenIce2973/Three-Musketeers/README.md

 - API [jinrishici]( https://www.jinrishici.com/ ), [hitokoto](https://www.hitokoto.cn)
 - Mirror [zstatic]( https://zstatic.net/ ), [jsdmirror](https://blog.jsdmirror.com/)

-In addition, some small projects published on the Internet were also referenced and re developed, which is enlightening and thoughtful.<br>

-I had kept the signature on the source code, but it is not listed here at the moment.
-I apologize for any inconvenience caused.
+In addition, some small projects published on the Internet were also referenced and redeveloped.
+I had kept the signature on the source code.<br>

-#### Notice:
+###  🛂 Usage
+- Fork and use GitHub Pages
+- Git to local ` git clone https://github.com/ThirteenIce2973/Three-Musketeers.git `

+###  🌏 Secondary Development / License
+- v1.0 uses [clean-blog](https://startbootstrap.com/theme/clean-blog), Start Bootstrap LLC, MIT License.
+- v2.x uses [Eoorox-Gaming-Esport-HTML](https://github.com/Huniko519/Eoorox-Gaming-Esport-HTML), Huniko519, GPL-3.0 License.

+Please follow all the projects and dependent licenses used, and retain the original authorship.

+### 🧭 Notices
+- The website is deployed and protected by `Github Pages` and `Cloudflare`.
+- Due to issues with mobile adaptation, some pages may experience poor display.
+Please prioritize accessing this website on the PC side.
-This project is non-commercial and non-profit, intended for learning and amusement.<br>
+- This project is non-commercial and non-profit, intended for learning and amusement.
+Have problem or suggestion?
+Please feel free to open a new issue at Issues panel in this repo.
+I will be reaching you soon!

-Please contact me promptly if you have any questions.
-Feel free to email at 2973@tmes.eu.org, thank you!

-### 🙏 Extra
+### 🙏 Surf on the Internet
 Are you ready to visit our website for more information[ Three Musketeers | E-sports Team Official Website ](https://tmes.eu.org/)?
 I can't wait to see your star! (if you can).<br>

 Have a good day!